-- Type of security allowed by legislation - Funds Management Division's guidelines for investing - Discussions with Program Entities to determine their expected future cash flow needs - Guidance issued by the Office of Fiscal Assistant Secretary
+- Type of security allowed by legislation - FIBB guidelines for investing - Discussions with Program Entities to determine their expected future cash flow needs - Guidance issued by the Office of Fiscal Assistant Secretary

 FMB purchases securities using the FedInvest system that is maintained by FIBB and ISS.
 For trust funds that are invested continuously in overnight securities, InvestOne automatically redeems and reinvests the overnight securities.
-The trust fund manager prints the InvestOne Cash Forecasting Report that displays the previous day's overnight redemptions and current reinvestments.
-The trust fund manager compares the reinvestments (i.e., "Buy" transactions) to the previous day's maturity to verify that they net to zero, investigates and resolves any differences, and signs the DTSP.
-The reviewing trust fund managers review each Cash Forecasting Report and documents approval by signing the DTSP.
+The accountant prints the Cash Forecasting Report that displays the previous day's overnight redemptions and current reinvestments.
+The accountant compares the reinvestments (i.e., "Buy" transactions) to the previous day's maturity to verify that they net to zero, investigates and resolves any differences, and digitally signs the DTSP.
+The reviewing accountants review each Cash Forecasting Report and document approval by digitally signing the DTSP.

-For all the trust funds other than the UTF, Black Lung Disability Trust Fund (BLDTF), and GCRTF, the trust fund manager determines the amount to invest by inspecting the Cash Forecasting Report from the InvestOne accounting system.
-The Cash Forecasting Report summarizes the daily receipts and disbursements that have been posted within InvestOne.
-The BLDTF is not invested.
-For the UTF and GCRTF, the fund manager determines the amount to invest by maintaining an EXCEL Cash Sheet that includes any maturities and/or interest payments that need to be reinvested, current day receipts and disbursement transactions that will be uploaded to Oracle, and the current day reinvestment transactions.
-The trust fund manager compares the reinvestments (i.e., "Buy" transactions) to the maturities, interest payments, receipt and disbursement transactions, verifies that they net to zero, investigates and resolves any differences, and signs the DTSP.
-The reviewing trust fund manager reviews the Fund Checklist, EXCEL Cash Sheet, the Journal Discoverer Report, along with the supporting documents, and documents approval by digitally signing the DTSP.
+For all the trust funds other than the UTF and Black Lung Disability Trust Fund (BLDTF) (which is not invested), the accountant determines the amount to invest by inspecting the Cash Forecasting Report.
+The Cash Forecasting Report summarizes the daily receipts and disbursements that have been posted.
+The accountant compares the reinvestments (i.e., "Buy" transactions) to the maturities, interest payments, receipt, and disbursement transactions, verifies that they net to zero, investigates and resolves any differences, and digitally signs the DTSP.
+The reviewing accountants review the Fund Checklist, Cash Forecasting Report, the Journal OBI Report, along with the supporting documents, and document approval by digitally signing the DTSP.

-To purchase an investment, the trust fund manager prepares and enters the investment request into FedInvest and FedInvest generates an on-line Investment Confirmation.
+To purchase an investment, the accountant prepares and enters the investment into FedInvest and FedInvest generates an on-line Investment Confirmation.
 Certificate of Indebtedness (C of I) par value securities have a maturity date of June 30th.
 In accordance with Treasury fiscal policy, FIBB automatically reinvests the par value securities upon maturity.
-On the maturity date,

-InvestOne processes the maturity automatically and FIBB manually processes the reinvestment, into InvestOne.
+On the maturity date, InvestOne processes the maturity automatically and FIBB manually processes the reinvestment, into InvestOne.
 The corresponding confirmations are available in FedInvest.

-For certain other selected investment requests, the trust fund manager manually prepares and provides the IRR to FIBB.
+For certain other selected investment requests, the accountant manually prepares and provides an investment/redemption request (IRR) to FIBB.
 This occurs when an investment or redemption needs to be entered for a non-business day or a security is purchased at auction price.
 In these cases, FIBB enters the investments or redemptions into InvestOne.